-The amount of inventory recognized as an expense for the three months ended March 31, 2013 includes production costs and depreciation and depletion directly attributable to the inventory production process.
+The amount of inventory recognized as an expense for the period ended September 30, 2013 includes production costs and depreciation and depletion directly attributable to the inventory production process.

 6. EXPLORATION AND EVALUATION ASSETS

 The Company has accumulated the following acquisition, exploration and evaluation costs which are not subject to depletion: